-Kim Fields And Mindy Cohn Reunite For Memorial Service For ‘Facts of Life’ Co-Star Charlotte Rae
+Kim Fields And Mindy Cohn Reunite For Memorial Service For ‘Facts Of Life’ Co-Star Charlotte Rae

 i didn’t think i was going to share this but i’ve been the recipient of such wonderful sentiments and stories this past week, and ‘cuz my darling @kimfieldsofficial recorded it, i thought i would share a portion of my eulogy, my final love letter to charlotte, with you all. it was more emotional than anticipated and i swear i left the house with a perfectly coiffed bob and a flawlessly made-up face, but, yep…by the time i got up there, i was a wreck. i’m wearing a scarf that was char’s. we were all gifted one from the family before the services started. (forgive my pedestrian editing skills-there are 5 lil’ bits in reverse order so start with 5 and go backwards!) #rememberingcharlotte

-There was reportedly no mention of fellow Facts of Life co-stars, Lisa Whelchel or Nancy McKeon, at the memorial service, but in an essay for the Hollywood Reporter, Whelchel, who played rich girl Blair Warner on the NBC sitcom, revealed that she had reached out to her former co-stars following Charlotte Rae’s passing.
+There was reportedly no mention of fellow Facts of Life co-stars Lisa Whelchel or Nancy McKeon at the memorial service, but in an essay for the Hollywood Reporter, Whelchel, who played rich girl Blair Warner on the NBC sitcom, revealed that she had reached out to her former co-stars following Charlotte Rae’s passing.

 “What was most meaningful to me in processing this is realizing that we were a little family.
 Especially when you grow up together — and she was such a big part of those growing-up years — we need each other right now to process this,” Whelchel wrote. ” We will make an effort to reunite.
 I’m doing my best to make it to the memorial service.
 Hopefully, the others will, too.
 But we’ve also talked about that, if we can’t, we can get together on our own and memorialize her from our little Hollywood-stage-family perspective.”